 I wish I could tell you that it’s been an easy road, but the journey has been a long and twisting one – both the part leading up to my matriculation and steps from then to now.
 The longest road was the one leading to the starting line.
 It included twists and turns that delayed my master’s and PhD.
 Some of them were good, happy delays (I met a man and got married!).
 Some of them were sad, tragic delays (my husband died a few months before my initial post-graduate plans were meant to begin).

 But I got there in the end.
 Eventually.
-Though slightly battered and scarred.
+Although slightly battered and scarred.

 In the months leading up to my initial PhD acceptance and the actual start of a different PhD, I found myself excited about my future once again.
 I envisioned this wonderful journey where I would ease into my studies with a nice man beside me, and all would be wonderful.
 But despite a few half-hearted attempts, I’ve failed in the dating game.
 And the visa process I needed to go through before starting the programme took an extended amount of time.
 And my self-esteem took several hits when people reminded me that I wasn’t smart enough to get an education.

 But I’m stubborn, so I persevered.

 I went into the process last November with the notion that most of my first year would be spent reading, reading, and writing.
 I also went into it knowing that there would be training and learning opportunities.
 And, as I often do, I went into it knowing that there would be moments when I wondered if I was good enough.

 There have been some definite highs in the last year.
 But, unfortunately, there have been a few self-inflicted lows because of the aforementioned self-esteem issues.
 Even more unfortunately, some of the self-esteem issues stem from the comments of others.

 Academically, I struggled with knowing how to start (a common PhD affliction, I understand).
 I also struggled with grappling with my literature review (another common affliction).